Punctured intervals tile $\mathbb Z^3$: Introduction

 \begin{conj}[Gruslys, Leader, Tan~\cite{GLT}] For any positive integer $t$ there is a number $d$ such that any tile $T$ in $\zz$ with $\lvert T \rvert =t$ tiles $\zz^d$. \end{conj}

 Let us note that Adler and Holroyd~\cite{AH} had earlier investigated which tiles in $\zz$ can tile $\zz$.
-In general, for any fixed $d$, there are one-dimensional tiles which cannot tile $\zz^d$, see Section~\ref{1a}.
 When dealing with one-dimensional tiles, we find it convenient to use the same notation as in~\cite{AH}: a tile $T$ in $\zz$ which is the union of $n$ intervals $I_1$ up to $I_n$, such that the length of interval $I_i$ is $a_i$ and the gap between $I_i$ and $I_{i+1}$ is $b_i$, will be denoted by $a_1(b_1)a_2(b_2)a_3 \ldots (b_{n-1})a_n$.
-With this notation, we can state the concrete question that motivated this work~\cite[Qu.~21]{GLT}.
-It asks for the optimal tiling dimension for symmetric punctured intervals. \begin{q}[Gruslys, Leader, Tan~\cite{GLT}] What is the least $d$ for which $T=k(1)k$ tiles $\zz^d$? \end{q}

-Very recently, Metrebian~\cite{HM} showed that $d \le 4$ suffices and that $d=3$ is optimal when $k$ is odd or $k \equiv 4 \pmod 8.$ He noted that for $k \ge 3$ one has $d \ge 3$, while for $k \in \{1,2\}$ the optimal $d$ equals $k$.
-We extend Metrebian's methods to solve Question~\ref{opques} in its entirety.
+We will call $g=n-1$ the genus of the interval $T$.

+Wondering about Conjecture~\ref{GLT}, one may wonder if the dimension $d$ only depends on the genus of the tile instead of the size.
+Leading to the following question.

+\begin{q} Does there exist a function $d \colon \mathbb N \to \mathbb N$ such that any tile $T \subset \zz$ with genus $g$ tiles $\zz^{d(g)}?$ \end{q} Answering this affirmatively, would confirm Conjecture~\ref{GLT} since $g \le t-1.$ As observed in e.g.~\cite{GLT}, for any fixed $d$, there are one-dimensional tiles with large genus which cannot tile $\zz^d$, see Section~\ref{1a}.
+In particular we observe that $d(g)\ge \frac g2 +1$ by taking $k \to \infty$ in Proposition~\ref{prop:TkgDn}.
+We make progress on Question~\ref{q:genus_tiling} for the case $g=1$ by establishing that one-dimensional tiles $T=k(m)\ell$ with $m \le 2$ do tile $\zz^3$, as sketched in Appendix~\ref{5}.
+In full detail, we prove that punctured intervals do tile $\zz^3$ as our main result. \begin{thr} Every punctured interval $T=k(1)\ell$ does tile $\zz^3.$ \end{thr}